What Is Testing in Production & How to Avoid The Risks

 Why Use Feature Flags to Test in Production

 Feature flags are critical to effectively testing in production.
 We say this because feature flags allow you to turn things on and off instantly against any criteria you want without the complexity of a rollback or redeployment.
+And to make sure we beat the dead horse, yes, this is all in a production environment.
+Let’s take a look at what required capabilities feature flags support in a production system that make them so critical:

 If you’re not familiar with feature flags, we’ve got a great blog on How To Get Started With Feature Flags, as well as another blog on 5 Feature Flag Use Cases You May Not Have Thought Of.